How to look for records of... Aliens’ registration cards 1918-1957

 These cards are drawn from The National Archives series MEPO 35 which covers aliens resident in London from 1914.

-The cards available for download here represent just a sample, of over 700 cases, out of the tens of thousands that make up the whole MEPO 35 series.
+The cards available for download here represent just a sample, of over 700 cases, out of the tens of thousands that were issued.
 Although the cards are a small sample, they do include some notable cases, including Joe Coral the bookmaker (MEPO 35/16/2).
 You can only download a card if the person in question was born more than 100 years ago.

 Aliens were legally required to register with the police from 1914 onwards and to pay a registration fee.
 In return they received a certificate.
 The documents we have digitised are the registration cards created by the police.